prash-kr-meena/github-bot-rabbithole/README.md

 ### PR Bot
 - Listens for pull request events in a GitHub repository
-- Automatically adds a comment when a new PR is opened
+- Automatically adds a code review comment on the first line of code in the first file of a new PR
 - Runs locally with webhook events forwarded via ngrok

 ## Prerequisites